HELGES – UV Femtosecond Laser Ablation

 Description

-We have developed analytical routines to obtain stable isotope ratios (B, Mg, Si, S, Fe) with simultaneous major, minor and trace element determination from a single area of typically 20 to 100 µm (Laser ablation split stream (LASS)-ICP-MS).
-The laser ablation system is simultaneously coupled to a multi collector inductively coupled plasma mass spectrometer (MC-ICP-MS, Thermo Neptune) for isotope ratio analysis and to a inductively coupled plasma quadrupole mass spectrometer (ICP-qMS, Thermo iCAP-Qc) for element concentration measurements.
+Laser ablation split stream (LASS)-ICP-MS for simultaneous stable isotope ratio and major, minor and trace element analysis: We have developed analytical routines to obtain stable isotope ratios (B, Mg, Si, S, Fe) with simultaneous determination of element concentrations from a single area of typically 20 to 100 µm.
+The laser ablation system is simultaneously coupled to a multi collector inductively coupled plasma mass spectrometer (MC-ICP-MS, Thermo Neptune) for isotope ratio analysis and to an inductively coupled plasma quadrupole mass spectrometer (ICP-qMS, Thermo iCAP Q) for element concentration measurements.

 Instruments